bebrown/mycoin/README.md

     >>> verify_signature(alice_msg, a_pub)
     True

-Next, extract the encrypted message from the string and decrypt it with his own private key, revealing the secret message.
+Finally, he will extract the encrypted message from the string and decrypt it with his own private key, revealing the secret message.

     >>> encrypted = deserialize(alice_msg)[0]
     >>> decrypt_str(encrypted, b_priv)